panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 On the other side, JavaScript provides the `async/await` syntax to easily handle the asynchronous operations.

-In this post, I'm going to show the common scenarios how to use Fetch API with async/await syntax.
+In this post, I'm going to show the common scenarios of how to use Fetch API with async/await syntax.
 The goal is to make you confident on how to fetch data, handle fetch errors, cancel a fetch request, and more goodies.

 Before starting, I recommend [familiarizing](/javascript-async-await/) with `async/await` syntax.
 I'm going to use it extensively in the examples below.